-The State-based Redress hearing commencing in Auckland on 21 September has a high likelihood of being conducted under Level 2/2.5 restrictions.
-This situation will require the Royal Commission to abide by government mandated Covid-19 requirements and ensure the safety of staff and attendees through specific protocols.
-This will have an impact on how the hearing is conducted.
+The State-based Redress hearing was conducted under Level 2 restrictions.
+This situation required the Royal Commission to abide by government mandated Covid-19 requirements and ensure the safety of staff and attendees through specific protocols.

 James Packer is Ngāti Maniapoto.
 James is Deaf and has Aspergers syndrome.
-On his behalf, his mother, Cheryl Munro, will give evidence of the many attempts by him, and his family, to get the Ministry of Education to engage with his claims of abuse in a special Deaf school.
-He will also give evidence of his claim against the Crown Health Financing Agency for abuse he suffered while admitted as a patient in a psychiatric hospital.
+On his behalf, his mother, Cheryl Munro, gave evidence of the many attempts by him, and his family, to get the Ministry of Education to engage with his claims of abuse in a special Deaf school.
+He also gave evidence of his claim against the Crown Health Financing Agency for abuse he suffered while admitted as a patient in a psychiatric hospital.

-Keith Wiffin will give evidence of his experience in making a claim against the Ministry of Social Development in relation to abuse he suffered while at Epuni Boys’ Home and in family homes.
+Keith Wiffin will gave evidence of his experience of making a claim against the Ministry of Social Development in relation to abuse he suffered while at Epuni Boys’ Home and in family homes.
 He will discuss how the process of making a claim and the response from MSD affected him and make recommendations as to how claims processes could be improved.

-Joan will give evidence on her experience as a trainee nurse at Burwood Hospital, and then as a patient at Princess Margaret Hospital periodically from 1970 until 1982.
-Joan will discuss the difficulties she experienced in seeking redress through the courts, the Crown Health Financing Agency claims process and accessing rehabilitation through ACC.
+Joan Bellingham gave evidence on her experience as a trainee nurse at Burwood Hospital, and then as a patient at Princess Margaret Hospital periodically from 1970 until 1982.
+Joan shared the difficulties she experienced in seeking redress through the courts, the Crown Health Financing Agency claims process and accessing rehabilitation through ACC.

 Chassy Duncan is Ngāti Kahungunu.
-He will give evidence about the ongoing process of resolving claims of abuse against the Ministry of Social Development in relation to his time in Child Youth and Family care and the Ministry of Education in respect of his time at a residential special school.
-He will describe the challenges of dealing with two different claims processes and the difficulty with raising further information in the process.
-Chassy will also explain his experience of attending meetings with claims assessors, the sharing of information between organisations and the disclosure of his personal information to the Police and other organisations.
+He gave evidence about the ongoing process of resolving claims of abuse against the Ministry of Social Development in relation to his time in Child Youth and Family care and the Ministry of Education in respect of his time at a residential special school.
+He described the challenges of dealing with two different claims processes and the difficulty with raising further information in the process.
+Chassy also shared his experience of attending meetings with claims assessors, the sharing of information between organisations and the disclosure of his personal information to the Police and other organisations.